Snowboard Guide rating 7 out of 10

 Despit the new gondola link both areas still retain their individual charms and it is in Arosa where the terrain is the more gentle.
-Consisting mainly of open wide trails are serviced by a modern and well appointed lift system that can shift over 22,000 people an hour uphill with just 16 lifts.
-Although Arosa is not on the calling card of every tour operator, the few that do use this place help to cause a few lift lines and the odd bottle neck on certain slopes.
-The runs are spread out over three areas, that of Hornli, The Weisshorn and The Bruggerhorn.
-The most challenging terrain is located on the Weisshorn: "The Rettich "run under the Gondola and the shadier "Telephone hang" to the North East but both prone to Avalanches so be careful and take a guide if you are exploring these areas ofr the first time.
+Consisting mainly of open wide trails that are all serviced by a modern and well appointed lift system the ski area can shift an impresssive 63,000 people an hour with over 40 lifts.
+The runs are spread out over three areas, that of the Hornli, The Weisshorn and The Bruggerhorn.
+The most challenging terrain is located on the Weisshorn: "The Rettich "run under the Gondola and the "Telephone hang" to the North East but both can be prone to Avalanches so be careful and take a guide if you are exploring these areas ofr the first time.